YAG1307/YAG1307/README.md

 #  About Me 🧐

-Currently I am learning game development with Unity (C#).
+Currently, I am learning game development with Unity (C#).

 Outside of coding, I'm into writing, digital and physical drawing, and learning about religion and science.
 As I keep growing as a developer, I want to keep building better projects and sharpening my skills.